danielheimburg/fortnox-api/README.md

 # Simple Fortnox API Client in NodeJS

-This is a simple api client for fortnox written in NodeJS.
+This is a simple api client for fortnox written in NodeJS using the axios library.
 It will require you to keep track of your tokens with a database, cookie or cacheserver.
 You will also need to refresh the access_token when it expires.

 This module uses OAuth2 for authentication and supports Fortnox API v3.
 See Fortnox APIDocs @ https://apps.fortnox.se/apidocs